 “It helps to have someone to reference in the real world.
 It grounds our creatures and ideas, we use these references to pull these creatures back and make them feel like they belong here in our world.”

 The race Raddus and Ackbar belong to is called the Mon Calamari, a boiled lobster looking species often seen in military positions of power.
-Ackbar had previously been the only Mon Calamari somewhat important to the Star Wars films.
+Ackbar had previously been the only Mon Calamari somewhat important to the Star Wars films, but that will change with Rogue One.

 Scanlan also mentioned some other famous people various aliens were modeled after including Bela Lugosi, Arnold Schwarzenegger, Ernest Borgnine, Lee Van Cleef, and Peter Lorre.
 Scanlan warned however that he wasn’t sure which of these background characters would make it into the final cut of the film.